adfinis/ansible-guide/doc/getting_started.rst

 manually establish a connection to each host (with a command like ``ssh -o ControlMaster=auto -o ControlPath='~/.ssh/sockets/%C' -o ControlPersist=30s -l root $FQDN``).
-While the connection is established (and 30 seconds longer) there is a socket file in ``~/.ssh/sockets/``, ansible will use this socket file to connect to the hosts, and ansible don't need a login with public keys or passwords anymore.
+While the connection is established (and 30 seconds after that) a socket file in ``~/.ssh/sockets/`` is generated.
+Ansible will use this socket file to connect to the hosts, and doesn't' need to reauthenticate.
+This speeds up ansible operations considerably.

 Run Ansible